Title: Nephrologist, Professor of Medicine

 Company: NYU Langone, Long Island School of Medicine

 Location: New York, New York, United States

-John Kaznaki Maesaka, MD, Nephrologist at Winthrop University Hospital, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in Medicine.
+John Kaznaki Maesaka, MD, Nephrologist, Professor of Medicine at NYU Langone, Long Island School of Medicine, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in Medicine.

 Dr. Maesaka has been treating patients with kidney conditions since 1978, mainly in New York and New Jersey.
-Since 1994, he has led the division of nephrology at the Winthrop University Hospital in Mineola, New York, as chief, and since 1997 he has also been a professor of medicine at the Stony Brook University School of Medicine.
+Since 2005, he has served as Emeritus Chief of the Division of Nephrology and Hypertension in the Department of Medicine at NYU Hospital-Long Island.
+He previously utilized his skills and expertise to teach as a Professor in the School of Medicine at Stony Brook University from 1997 to 2019, and serve as the Chief of Nephrology at Winthrop Hospital, from 1994 to 2005.
 Dr. Maesaka’s claim to fame is his patent on a blood test for Alzheimer’s disease, and his work has been supported by grants from the American Heart Association.
 He is a recipient of the Albert Nelson Marquis Lifetime Achievement Award, and appeared in the fifth edition of Who’s Who in Science and Engineering.

 Dr. Maesaka is a member of the American Society of Nephrology, the American Federation of Clinical Research, and the New York Society of Nephrology.
 He has contributed to numerous societies in the area, including the National Kidney Foundation and the International Juvenile Diabetes Foundation.
 He is originally from Hawaii, and married Martha Haruko Tanaka in July of 1963.
 Dr. Maesaka credits his parents for his success, and he now has two children of his own, Alan Kazumi and Robert Kazuyuki.